SannidhyaAwasthi/iiitBhopal-Connect/README.md

 # IIIT Bhopal Connect

 This is a Next.js application designed for the students of IIIT Bhopal.
+You may also read a [full report](IIIT_Bpl_Connect_Report.pdf) about it.
 ## Contributors
 - [Sannidhya Awasthi](https://github.com/SannidhyaAwasthi)
 - [Aish Soni](https://github.com/AishSoni)